 - 11.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.
-For this reason, we have a separate Whistleblowing Policy which can be in the office.
+For this reason we have a separated Whistleblowing Policy which can be found on our website.
 Staff are required to familiarise themselves with this document during their induction period. - 11.2 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
-If necessary, they should speak to the designated 'Whistleblowing' Governor or the Local Authority Designated Officer (LADO). - 11.3 A tool to support safeguarding concerns to be reported can be found on our website which has the Dept for Education "Report a concern" button.
+If necessary, they should speak to the designated 'Whistleblowing' Governor or the Local Authority Designated Officer (LADO).
+See flowchart attached: Appendix 2.

-12. Physical intervention/Positive handling
+12 Physical intervention/Positive handling

-12.1 Our policy on physical intervention/positive handling by staff is set out separately, as part of our Behaviour Policy.
+- 12.1 Our policy on physical intervention/positive handling by staff is set out separately, as part of our Behaviour Policy.
 It complies with the Department for Education Guidance, 'The Use of Reasonable Force, Advice for Headteachers, Staff and Governing Bodies' July 2013.
 Use of Reasonable Force, 2013.
-This policy states that staff may only use 'reasonable force',

-- meaning no more force than is needed, to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder.
+This policy states that staff may only use 'reasonable force', meaning no more force than is needed, to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder.
 It is always unlawful to use force as a punishment. - 12.2 Headteachers and authorised staff can use such force as is reasonable in the circumstances to conduct a search for the following 'prohibited items': knives and weapons, alcohol, illegal drugs, stolen items, cigarettes and tobacco, fireworks, pornographic images, or any article that has been or is likely to be used to commit an offence, cause personal injury or damage property. - 12.3 If the use of force is necessary, reasonable adjustments for disabled children and children with special educational needs will be made. - 12.4 Any use of force or restraint will be recorded and signed by a witness.
 The parent/carer will be informed of the incident. - 12.5 Staff who are likely to need to use physical intervention must be appropriately trained. - 12.6 We understand that physical intervention of a nature which causes injury or unnecessary distress to a child may be considered under child protection or disciplinary procedures.

-13. Anti-Bullying
+13 Anti-Bullying

-- 13.1 At our school, we have an agreed definition of bullying that is understood by pupils, staff, parents and carers. - 13.2 We have an Anti-Bullying Policy and measures in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures. - 13.3 This policy is available to all staff, parents and carers and pupils.
+- 13.1 At our school, we have an agreed definition of bullying which is "Bully n. a person who habitually seeks to harm or intimidate those whom they perceive as vulnerable, Students, staff, parents and carers are supported to understand this definition. - 13.2 We have an Anti-Bullying Policy and measures in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures. - 13.3 This policy is available to all staff, parents and carers and pupils.
 The policy is written in language that is accessible to pupils and a child-friendly version is made available to all pupils. - 13.4 Staff, pupils and parents are made aware of how mobile technologies are increasingly being used to bully children both in and outside of the school environment.
 Cyber bullying is therefore referenced within our Anti-Bullying Policy.

-14. Racist Incidents
+14 Racist Incidents

-14.1 Our Equalities and Cohesion policy references how racist incidents will be dealt with and acknowledges the serious nature of these events and their impact on the individual/group of students involved.
-All incidents will be taken seriously and consideration will be given as to whether a multi-agency approach using child protection procedures in required.
+Our Equalities and Cohesion policy references how racist incidents will be dealt with and acknowledges the serious nature of these events and their impact on the individual/group of students involved including those who may witness the incident.
+All incidents will be taken seriously and consideration will be given as to whether a multiagency approach using child protection procedures in required.

-15. Health and Safety
+15 Health and Safety